The actuary and IFRS 17

 International Financial Reporting Standard (IFRS) 17

-At its heart, IFRS 17 simply clarifies that contractual insurance liabilities are equal to a contractual service margin (CSM) that is amortized over the duration of the contract, plus the present value of the best estimate of future cash flows, adjusted for risk.
+At its core, IFRS 17 simply clarifies that contractual insurance liabilities are equal to a contractual service margin (CSM) that is amortized over the duration of the contract, plus the present value of the best estimate of future cash flows, adjusted for risk.
 The details are complicated by the immense variety of insurance contracts.

 1. Risk adjustment methodology: Risk adjustment will be a key driver in determining insurance profit.
 IFRS 17 provides some guidance.
 There is significant flexibility in selecting policy, methodology and assumptions.